-In the Philippines, the love for science – for knowledge – is in a dire state.
+In the Philippines, the love for science – for knowledge – is in dire need of nurturing.

-We decided to do something about it.
-Thus, FlipScience was born.
+We got tired of watching from the sidelines, and decided to do something about it.
+And so, FlipScience was born.

 FlipScience is a Filipino-owned, science-centric online news and features portal established specifically with the Pinoy audience in mind.
 Our mission is threefold:

 (1) to help curb the spread of misinformation and “alternative facts” through witty, well-written, engaging, and carefully researched science articles;